10yard/dkafe/readme.md

  - VTech Creativision
  - Watara Supervision

-The Donkey Kong console games will appear on the pies and elevator stages.
-There is also a crazy kong stage specific for PC and DOS.
+The Donkey Kong console games will appear on the pie, elevator, crazy kong (Win x64 only) and big kong stages.
 In unlock mode,  you must play for a given amount of time to win coins instead of reaching a target score  e.g. Play 2 minutes for 3rd prize,  4 minutes for 2nd prize and 8 minutes for first prize.

 The default controls for these games have been configured to work with arcade controls.
 Typically press "P1 Start" or "Jump" to start.